Tylerflick/tylerflick.github.io/index.md

 I have a dog named Wall-E. He is kind of weird, and has an occasional underbite.

 ### My Background
-During the summer between my sophmore and junior years of college, I worked as a tower rigger replacing cell phone antennas.
+During the summer between my sophmore and junior years of college, I worked as a tower rigger replacing cell tower antennas.
 I also learned I have a fear of heights past a certain point.

 I earned my Bachelor's degree from the University of Missouri, where I spent much of my time studying embedded systems.